Variance Sum Rule for Entropy Production: Entropy production rate

 \section{Entropy production rate}

-The entropy production rate $\sigma$ is constant in a NESS.
+The entropy production rate $\sigma$ is a key quantity in stochastic thermodynamics (52,53) and is constant in a NESS.
 Hence, the entropy $\sigma\,dt$ produced in a time interval $dt$ is constant.
-According to stochastic energetics, for a system described by \eqref{eq:MultiLE}, Sekimoto has introduced a formula for $\sigma$,
+According to stochastic energetics (54), for a system described by \eqref{eq:MultiLE}, Sekimoto has introduced a formula for $\sigma$,

 where we have expressed $\sigma$ in units of $k_BT$ and $\circ$ denotes a Stratonovich product.
 The average Stratonovich product of force and an infinitesimal displacement gives the amount of heat $\mean{dQ} = \mean{F_{t}\circ d{x}_{t}}$ delivered to the environment in a time $dt$,